willstepp/writings/hunger/hunger.md

 No fire when he camped and the late Autumn nights were cold, very cold and with the rain it was worse.
 Still he made ground and kept his energy up by catching a trout in the river when he was hungry.
 Those fish he gutted and ate raw to the bone and then chucked those back into the rapids.
 He would have preferred it roasted over flame and salted.
 But he was grateful for the trout because it gave him strength.

 Then it was over.
 The thunderclouds and the gray skies moved towards the East and he could see little wisps of blue.
 The most beautiful blue he had ever seen against that colorless cloud front.
 Then more blue.
 And then it was a cold, brisk Autumn day.
-His feet mushed into the sodden ground and felt his mood turn bright like the day.
-As bad as things were at home out here it was good.
-He was not unhappy.
+His feet mushed through puddles and the still-sodden ground and yet because of the sunlight and the clear skies it made the journey better.

 A massive flock of birds in migration danced in the skies above him in perfect synchronization and then landed on a far away tree.
 There must have been three hundred birds.
 Their feathers were black and orange and brown and half an hour later when they flew back into the air it was like the leaves of the tree were being sucked up by a tornado.

 Mika had lost weight.
 His hands were like bones and a person could easily count the number of ribs in his chest.
 It was very possible that now he would not be able to draw the bow string at all.
 But he tried to see the good side of this also.
 Maybe you can no longer hunt but you are light on your feet and to travel upon them is easier than it has ever been before.
 By saying such things he kept his spirits up because high spirits helped to pass the days out here.

-By now he knew the path well.
+Now he knew the path well.
 Every hill or tree or outcropping he recognized from the previous journey and knew what was to come after.
 He used his sense of location to push ahead some nights before camping down, because there was a nice overhang to camp under.
 Or to rest early because of a particularly harsh stretch was upcoming.
 This knowledge added to his enjoyment.
 No longer did things seem so random out here, and wild.
 Everything was in its place and he was within it.

 The grasslands with their rolling yellow fields gave way to the high plains where vegetation grew sparse.
 On the high plains the seasons were not apparent.
 Trees were evergreen.
 The wind grew harsh in the plains and bitingly cold, especially at night.
 Mika wrapped up as he could and nestled close to the embers of the fire.
 Sometimes he sweated from being so close to it and the beads ran down his neck onto his back and froze into tiny ice beads from the exposure to the wind chill.